Interested in getting a gun in Israel?

 After the interview, you will receive approval to purchase a gun.

-But before you can take the gun home you'll need to go through a 4-hour training session to ensure that you know how to use your new handgun.
+But before you can take the gun home you'll need to take a 4-hour training session to ensure that you know how to use your new handgun.
 This too you can do at Caliber 3.

 Caliber 3 is approved by the Israel Ministry for Internal Security, Firearms Department to sell personal firearms to approved citizens and to provide the initial training and renewal testing.